Normie Rowe: National Service: 1968–1970

-Rowe was inducted into the army in February 1968, although he continued to perform part-time (albeit with a regulation short-back-and-sides army style haircut).
-At least one TV appearance has survived of Normie with the army "do", performing "It's Not Easy" and "Penelope" on the 19 October edition of music program Uptight.
+Rowe was inducted into the army in February 1968, although he continued to perform part-time until leaving for Vietnam in January 1969, making various television appearances.
+On 19 October 1968, he appeared on ATV-0's Uptight with a cropped haircut.
 He also began working with a new backing band, Nature's Own, who also regularly backed Johnny Farnham and other members of the Sunshine roster.
-His only charting record during this period was the ballad "Penelope", written by former Playboys member Brian Peacock.
+His only charting record during that period was the ballad "Penelope", written by former Playboys member Brian Peacock.

-Every move of Rowe's basic training at Puckapunyal took place in the full glare of the media spotlight.
-He was shipped off to Vietnam in January 1969, and he served his tour of duty there with distinction, rising to the rank of Corporal and was Crew Commander of an armoured personnel carrier.
+Rowe's basic training at Puckapunyal army camp was extensively covered by the Australian media.
+In Vietnam, Rowe rose to the rank of corporal and was crew commander of an armoured personnel carrier.
 He was discharged from the army in February 1970.
-His Vietnam experiences left a deep impression on him, and since that time he has worked extensively on behalf of other Vietnam veterans.

-Rowe had one last minor hit in May 1970 with the song "Hello", written by Johnny Young, and he released an album of the same name.
-(It was revealed many years later that Young's song "Smiley", a major hit for Ronnie Burns in 1969, was written about Normie).
-The Hello album marked the end of his Sunshine contract, although the label had been taken over by Festival several years earlier after it got into financial problems.
-Normie signed to Festival in 1971, for whom he cut three singles.
-"Que Sera Sera" was re-released in January 1971 and on 6 March he married his girlfriend Sue Powlesland.
+Rowe's final minor hit was "Hello", written by Johnny Young, released in May 1970, and he subsequently released an album of the same name.
+Rowe was later revealed to have inspired the song "Smiley", written by Johnny Young and recorded by Ronnie Burns, which was a major hit in Australia in 1969 and 1970.
+The Hello album marked the end of Rowe's Sunshine contract, although the label had been taken over by Festival several years earlier after it had run into financial problems.
+Rowe signed to Festival Records in 1971, and cut three singles.
+"Que Sera Sera" was re-released in January 1971 and, on 6 March, he married his girlfriend, Sue Powlesland.

-Unfortunately, his national service stint had effectively ended his pop career, and Normie was never able to recover the momentum and mass popularity he lost because of being conscripted.
-In his absence, Ronnie Burns and John Farnham (then billed as Johnny Farnham) had taken over and Farnham was now the new King of Pop.
-The strong anti-war sentiment of the period affected him, and like many Vietnam vets, Normie suffered considerably because of his service.
-Normie has said that he was treated like a pariah by the very people who had been buying his records and screaming at his concerts only a couple of years before.
-One of the people Normie remembers fondly from this period, who stuck by him and gave him encouragement in tough times, was Meteors drummer Stewie Speer.
-Normie remembers that Stewie would often wear "King Normie" and "We Love Normie" badges on his jacket.
+Rowe's pop music career was effectively ended by his time in Vietnam and, in his absence, Ronnie Burns and John Farnham (then billed as Johnny Farnham) replaced him as King of Pop.
+The strong anti-war sentiment of the period affected him, and like many Vietnam vets, Rowe suffered considerably because of his service.
+He said that he was treated like a pariah by the very people who had been buying his records and screaming at his concerts only a couple of years before.
+One of the people he remembers fondly from that period, who stuck by him and gave him encouragement in tough times, was Meteors drummer Stewie Speer.
+Rowe remembers that Speer would often wear "King Normie" and "We Love Normie" badges on his jacket.